Zob-code/Real_Time_Emotion_Detection/README.md

-Overview
-Realtime Emotion Detection Using Keras https://youtu.be/DtBu1u5aBsc
+This is based on Keras model

 Program is trained for 100 epochs and runs at 86% accuracy.